-We also emphasize neuropathology education for neurologists and neuroscientists.
-All lab members participate in brain-cutting and review of neuropathological diagnostic criteria for neurodegenerative disease at the Penn CNDR and clinical diagnostic criteria at the Penn FTDC.
-David Irwin (PI) conducts a neuropathological case review for lab members as well as neurology residents and fellows at the University of Pennsylvania's Perelman School of Medicine in the neurology department (please see Neuropathology Educational Resources).
+We also emphasize cognitive neurology and neuropathology education for neurologists and neuroscientists in the Penn Department of Neurology and beyond.
+All lab members participate in brain-cutting and review of neuropathological diagnostic criteria for neurodegenerative disease in DNPL and clinical diagnostic criteria at the Penn FTDC.
+David Irwin (PI) conducts a neuropathological case review for lab members as well as Penn neurology residents and fellows at the University of Pennsylvania's Perelman School of Medicine in the neurology department (please see Neuropathology Educational Resources).

 Our lab is located in the Clinical Research Building Room 270 in the Neurology Department at the University of Pennsylvania Perelman School of Medicine- come visit!